FinnishCustoms-SuomenTulli/account-register-aggregating-application/index_en.md

 3. The client waits for a while (see POLLING_INTERVAL) and sends a status query containing the key to the status API.
 4. The status API either
   a. returns code NRES if the results are not yet ready, or
-  b. returns code COMP and a list of keys.
+  b. returns code COMP if the results are ready.
+If the query produced any hits, a list of keys is also returned.
-5. If the code is NRES, the client returns to step 3.
+5. If the code is
+  a.
+NRES, the client returns to step 3.
-6. If the code is COMP, the client sends a search result query to the result API using one of the keys received in step 4 b.
+  b.
+COMP and hits were found, the client sends a search result query to the result API using one of the keys received in step 4 b.
+  c.
+COMP but no hits, the process will end.
 7. The result API returns a search result message corresponding to the key that was sent.
 8. If there still are search results waiting for retrieval, the process will return to step 6 to repeat the search using the next key.
 9. If all search results have been received, the process will end.